wildfirepy/WildfirePy-WPEs/WPE-template.rst

 --------------------

 This section should describe the existing problem that it is trying to solve and how this WPE solves it.
-Link relevant issues should be put here.
+Link to relevant issues should be put here.
 It should include examples of how the new functionality would be used and perhaps some use cases.